Skip Ribbon Commands

 Types of services provided by a child abuse pediatrician

-Child abuse pediatricians gather medical history from parents and families, talk to children, examine children, review blood tests, x-rays and other studies, and may order and review additional tests.
-Child abuse pediatricians often work within a multidisciplinary team that includes other healthcare providers, hospital staff, child protective service agency workers and law enforcement personnel to gather information and make sure that all agencies involved understand the medical concerns related to a child.
+Child abuse pediatricians often work within a multidisciplinary team that includes other healthcare providers, hospital staff, child protective service agency workers and law enforcement personnel.
+They gather information and make sure that all agencies involved understand the medical concerns related to a child.

 In addition, child abuse pediatricians carefully review information about the child and why the concern for abuse exists.
 An evaluation may include speaking to many professionals involved in the care and protection of your child, such as your child's primary care doctor, subspecialty physician, therapist, child protective service worker and/or police officer.

 Child abuse pediatricians evaluate many cases each year, and often, the diagnosis is not abuse.
-Child abuse pediatricians often testify in court to help a judge and jury understand a child's medical concerns and injuries (or lack of) and what they mean.
-They also have significant training and expertise on the effects of trauma and on the benefits of trauma informed care.
-They are able to help families with resources and supports to manage and navigate traumatic events.
+They often testify in court to help a judge and jury understand a child's medical concerns and injuries (or lack of) and what they mean.

 Child abuse pediatricians are contacted by medical staff or investigative agencies when a child is a suspected victim of abuse.
 Child abuse pediatricians may also be asked for help by parents or a child's primary care doctor.
 Not all hospitals and communities have a child abuse pediatrician locally.